JackCaster/Intro_to_PyMC3/README.md

-# Intro_to_PyMC3
-Short introduction to Bayesian statistical modelling with PyMC3
+# Introduction to Bayesian statistical modelling with PyMC3